How to Become a Phlebotomist in Louisiana (2025)

 Does Louisiana require a phlebotomy license?

-How do I get a phlebotomy license in Louisiana?
+How long is phlebotomy training in Louisiana?

 Final Thoughts